Heroic adventures, tales of adversity and ingenious inventors: raise a toast to the epic stories behind Ireland’s iconic drinks

 Rich coffee, golden whiskey, caramel sugar and a layer of whipped cream on top makes the perfect Irish coffee.
 This decadent drink was invented in County

-Limerick in 1942 by Chef Joe Sheridon at Foynes Port, where planes on route from Europe to America would stop to refuel.
-Whipped up one cold winter’s night as a warming treat for passengers who were delayed due to bad weather, the late night tipple went on to become a classic.
+Limerick in 1942 by Chef Joe Sheridon at Foynes Port, where planes en route from Europe to America would stop to refuel.
+Whipped up one cold winter’s night as a warming treat for passengers who were delayed due to bad weather, the late night beverage went on to become a classic.
 According to legend, a hush came over the crowd as the group took the first taste.
 “Is this Brazilian coffee?”, someone asked.
 “No," replied Joe, "that's Irish Coffee."
 Get that story and more at the Flying Boat and Maritime Museum in Foynes.

 Perfect pairing: Enjoy solo after a hearty meal.